OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 type 'a ref = {mutable contents : 'a}
 ```

-So which type the compiler should give to the value `x`?
-The value we
+So which ground type should the compiler give to the value `x`?
+The
-have asked to put intto the reference has type `'a option`, which
+value we have asked to put into the reference has type `'a option`,
-denotes a whole family of types, among which no type is better than
+which denotes a whole family of types, among which no type is better
-another.
+than another.

 Since compiler can't make any choice here, it denotes it by weakening
 the type variable, and ascribing to `x` the following type `'_a
 option`.
 (Modern versions of OCaml use `'_weak1` to make it more
 noticable and explicit.)

-Although `'_a` is called a "weak type variable" it is not actually a
+Although `'_a` is called a "weak type variable", it is not actually a
 variable, but rather an _unknown_ type.
 What the compiler is trying to
 say is: "this type must be monomorphic, because it is mutable, but I
 can't infer its type yet, because I haven't yet collected enough